|Click to sign-up for my newsletter to receive FREE resources monthly!|

 To promote safe schools, school personnel, students, and parents should become up-standers – people who respond to bullying in socially responsible ways.
 What often happens is that, when a bystander sees an incident of bullying, he reacts passively (does nothing).
 People who witness bullying can do something to mitigate the situation.
 They can let the target of bullying know that they noticed, understand how hard it is and that they care.
 Teachers can also educate students how to properly respond to bullying.

 As much as half of the students say that don’t enjoy being in school, and almost the same number of students report being bored.
 To counteract this, schools should promote student engagement.
 When students are engaged, they feel more empowered to foster positive change in the school community.

 Emotions are contagious.
-When teachers and students respect each other, they create a safer, engaging, more supportive and joyful schools!
+When teachers and students respect each other, they create safer, engaging, more supportive, and joyful schools!
 In so doing, schools can revitalize democracy and help students understand their role in improving the school climate.

 At INcompassing Education, our mission is to help educators achieve a positive school environment through professional development and educational consulting.
 Feel free to discuss with us the needs of your school or district.